Tuesday, October 31, 2023

 Were it not for Florida’s governor’s and his allies’ poison infecting so many children, as Vice President Harris and Dr. Jonnetta Cole pointed out, their tired and tacky divisive message would be boring, even funny.
 Tied, tacky and boring because their conniving spirit isn't new.
 Their conspiracy is centuries old.
 Just as Jews have heard Holocaust deniers, and Native Americans and Indigenous people – globally - have lived through the whitewashing of their people being slaughtered and being called “savages” in western movies and television programs, Africans/African Americans have heard some form of the “benefits” farce millions of times –over 400 years.

 Thankfully, along with the advocates for our Ancestors mentioned in this post, the fire in my belly refuses to take this obnoxious messiness lying down.
 Our Ancestors waited for us to speak up.
 I’d like to think that some of us did.
 Hence, in defending our Ancestors, the Congressional Black Caucus has put the Florida governor and his allies on notice and are pushing the White House, Department of Justice, and the Department of Education to investigate this new curriculum, stating that, The Congressional Black Caucus condemns in the strongest language any school curriculum that would suggest that enslaved Africans benefited in any way from slavery.
 This revisionist telling of American history approved by the Florida State Board of Education is a shameful disservice to Florida’s students and tantamount to gaslighting of the highest order.”[xii]
-Also, in defense of our Ancestors, the oldest African American fraternity, Alpha Phi Alpha pulled its convention (and money projected for 2024) out of Florida, and the NAACP issued a travel advisory for the state of Florida, “to African Americans, and other people of color regarding the hostility towards African Americans in Florida.”
+Also, in defense of our Ancestors, the oldest African American fraternity, Alpha Phi Alpha pulled its convention (and money projected for Florida for 2024) out of Florida, and the NAACP issued a travel advisory for the state of Florida, “to African Americans, and other people of color regarding the hostility towards African Americans in Florida.”

 Lastly, I wish Vice President Harris had informed the world that, for most people on this planet, slavery is in their ancestry.
 Nearly all ethnic groups – Asian, Chinese, Koreans, JapaneseEast Indians and Europeans - have ancestors who were enslaved at one time or another in history.
 Specifically, Europeans, Vikingsfrom Scandinavian countries enslaved other Whites.”[xiii]
 With that, the VP could have referenced the enslavement of Italians.
 The name, DeSantis is Italian.
 If he had any knowledge of the history of his own ethnic group’s slavery history, he would know (but probably deny) that his Italian Ancestors were once enslaved, documented here that “slavesin Italy were indigenous Italians,” and dramatized in the movie Spartacus, about Italian “slaves’” uprising.
 Knowing this, would he and his allies say that slavery benefited them?![xiv] [xv]